-Apple introduces new 'Cinematic Mode 'with iPhone 13 lineup
+Apple introduces new 'Cinematic Mode' with iPhone 13 lineup

 Apple says the iPhone 13 and 13 mini will incorporate last year’s iPhone 12 Pro Max’s Sensor-Shift Camera Stabilization tech along with new video capabilities, including a new ‘Cinematic Mode.’

 The new mode features rack focus and will be useful for content creators or filmmakers.
 The mode recognizes when a person enters the frame or when your subject is facing the camera and when not and accordingly blurs and focuses the background.
 Apple says Cinematic mode will hold focus on your subject even when they’re moving, and focus transitions from one subject to another will happen in real-time.
+Watch the video below, which was shot on an iPhone, for reference.

 To give you the control, Cinematic Mode allows you to tap on a person in the background to shift the focus to them.
 Tapping on the same person a second time will lock and track focus.